Superman (Earth-One)

-The Superman of Earth-One is the incarnation of Superman that existed during the Silver Age and Bronze Age publications of DC Comics.
+The Superman of Earth-One is a superhero and the incarnation of Superman that existed during the Silver Age and Bronze Age publications of DC Comics.
 He is also known by the following names: Silver Age Superman, Bronze Age Superman, and Pre-Crisis Superman.

 History

 In the mid-1950s, following the decline of superhero comics after World War II and the end of the Golden Age of comics, the editors at DC decided to revive some of their Golden Age superheroes with completely new origins and backstories.
 Starting with the Flash in Showcase #4 in 1956, new versions of DC's former heroes were gradually introduced as completely separate characters with no connection to previous incarnations.
 This concept eventually became canonized with the introduction of DC's multiverse in 1960s DC Comics.

 With the introduction of DC's multiverse, it was retroactively declared that the version of Superman published between 1938 and the early 1950s lived in an alternate dimension called Earth-Two, while comics featuring Superman published since approximately the mid-1950s took place in a universe dubbed Earth-One.
 This was confirmed by the introduction of the Earth-Two Superman as a distinct character in Justice League of America #73 (August 1969).
 However, since Superman was one of several DC characters continuously published throughout the 1950s, there is no clear dividing line between the Earth-One and Earth-Two versions of Superman, thus leading to a gray area between the Golden and Silver Ages.
 This was in part due to how Superman by that time had several comic books with different editors, thus allowing for inconsistencies between titles.